Witsand Beach, Western Cape

 Witsand Beach, recognised under the international Blue Flag programme for excellent safety, cleanliness, provision of amenities and maintenance of environmental standards, is a popular seasonal beach at the mouth of the Breede River in the Western Cape.

-This Blue Flag beach is characterised by 4 kilometres of wide, sandy beaches and the Breede River estuary, where this large river flows into the sea.
+This Blue Flag beach is characterised by four kilometres of wide, sandy beaches and the Breede River estuary, where this large river flows into the sea.

 As many activities take place around the Breede River mouth as on the beach.
 As well as being a birdwatchers’ utopia, this picturesque estuary provides safe swimming, windsurfing, rock and surf angling, deep sea fishing and snorkelling.